dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./README.md

 ### Demographics
 ![image](https://github.com/dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./assets/107795987/2aae8a94-4a10-4a8c-846c-a688bfd9e8e0)

+- Employees' age varies from 18 to 51, with the biggest portions in 20-29 age bins, followed by U40 and U50.
+Atlas has a pretty young workforce since it is a tech map firm.
+- The gender breakdown is quite equal between men and women, and there is about 10% identified as others, so there is no evidence of gender inequality when hiring for the position.
+- Married is the most popular among employees status with 42,45%, while the divorced rate is quite high, standing at 20,2%.
+- White people make up most of Atlas's workforce (about 60%), and they are the highest-paid group.
+- There are only 16 minority employees and they are reported to have the lowest salary, with an average of just a little bit more than $100k a year, still a good salary in the market.
+Atlas Labs has a pretty fair compensation package.
 ### Performance Tracker
 ![image](https://github.com/dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./assets/107795987/581eb4bb-182a-4624-ab38-049cece9c30c)

+- We can see individual employee stats by selecting the name, as well as when they get hired, last and next date of review.
+- For example, employee Estelle Chung has job satisfaction decreased by year, and in the last review, he stated himself as meeting expectations, but the manager thinks he needs improvement.
+The HR department needs to discuss with him what was happening and resolve the issue.
 ### Attrition
 ![image](https://github.com/dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./assets/107795987/06ef204c-fd35-4be7-8f54-93fcdbbf93e7)

 - The overall Attrition rate is 16.1%.
-- Sales Representatives is the fastest-changing position with almost 40%, while Engineer Manager tends to stay within company with only 2.7% attrition.
+- Sales Representatives is the fastest-changing position with almost 40%, while Engineer Manager tends to stay within the company with only 2.7% attrition.
-- Employees tend to hold on to their jobs in the beginning of the year and quit when Christmas comes, due to the attrition rate growing substantially from Q1 to Q4.
-Further investigations needed to be done to find out why.
+- Employees tend to hold on to their jobs at the beginning of the year and quit when Christmas comes, due to the attrition rate growing substantially from Q1 to Q4.
+Further investigations need to be done to find out why.
-- Most of the employees(1043) is doing some business travel, and the one who goes on business trips frequently tends to quit more than others.
+- Most of the employees(1043) are doing some business travel, and the one who goes on business trips frequently tends to quit more than others.
-- People required to work overtime is likely to quit 3 times more than the one who don't (30% vs 10%).
-Maybe Atlas need to work on the company's overtime policy if it want to fix this problem.
+- People required to work overtime are likely to quit 3 times more than the ones who don't (30% vs 10%).
+Atlas may need to work on the company's overtime policy if it wants to fix this problem.
 - Last but not least, seniors are less likely to quit than freshers.